atsushieno/augene-ng/samples/Banks/README.md

 Since juicysfplugin saves full path to the SF2 files, I had to hardcode my local paths to those folders (it's rather how VST3 works).

-All those sfz file references point to: `/home/atsushi/.local/share/sounds/sf2`.
+All those sf2 file references point to: `/home/atsushi/.local/share/sounds/sf2`.
 We are not sure which directory is the best to store sfz (to reference from those `*.filtergraph`s), so things are tentative yet.

 Referenced SF2 soundfonts in this bank: